Rolice/laravel5-domain-authority/README.md

 * URL Metrics (+)
 * Index Metadata (-)

+### Additional Features
+* Domain Age Calculator - an interface gathering registration/creation/activation date of a domain and age calculation.

 ## Installation
 The installation process is extremely easy with composer.

 Use for production installations:

-`composer require 'rolice/laravel5-domain-authority:0.3.1'` (production, stable)
+`composer require 'rolice/laravel5-domain-authority:0.3.2'` (production, stable)

 Latest development version: